 The McDonnell Douglas DC-8 was a true staple of aircraft technology when it appeared, being built in the period between 1958 and 1972 by Douglas Aircraft Company.
 Its biggest competition was the Boeing 707 and the decision to stop making came as larger width designs took the market, like the DC-10 and the Boeing 747.

-The DC-8’s history was marked by numerous exciting events.
+Numerous exciting events marked the DC-8’s history.
 Some are better known than others though, so Tech Surprise made this list of: